 • You're booked into one of our contracted private hospitals.

-If you've served your waiting period, contacted CBHS International Health and used a doctor, or obstetrician who participates in our Access Gap Cover (AGC) scheme, and you are booked at one of our contracted private hospitals, your costs will be minimised.
-We partner with health care practitioners, service providers and hospitals that provide the best care with the lowest out-of-pocket costs.
+If you've served your waiting period, contacted CBHS International Health and you are booked at one of our contracted private hospitals, your costs may be minimised.

 CBHS International Health holds agreements with an extensive range of Australian private hospitals and day surgeries (agreement hospitals).
 These agreements ensure hospital fees including bed, theatre, labour ward and intensive care fees are covered when you're admitted as a patient to hospital, up to any relevant service limit.

-If you use the doctor or obstetrician services who are NOT participating in our Access Gap Cover (AGC) scheme, this can result in large out-of-pocket costs.
+Using a doctor or obstetrician at a non-agreement hospital can result in large out-of-pocket costs.
+You'll only receive benefits similar to a public hospital shared-room rate, which can result in substantial out-of-pocket expenses.
 This is also similar to any charges incurred in a non-agreement hospital.
 You'll only receive benefits similar to a public hospital shared room rate which can result in substantial out-of-pocket expenses.

 All clinical information contained in this article / on this page is intended for general information purposes only.
 The information should not be relied upon as medical advice and does not supersede or replace a consultation with a suitably qualified healthcare professional.